Easy Monkey Bread

 This Easy Monkey Bread Recipe is beloved by my family and embarrassingly simple to make!
 Perfect for the busy holidays or weekend company!

-A semi-homemade recipe, with only a handful of ingredients, it recently got rave reviews from a group of friends, many of whom plan to add it to their Christmas morning menus.
+A semi-homemade recipe, with only a handful of ingredients, this Bubble Bread recently got rave reviews from a group of friends, many of whom plan to add it to their Christmas morning menus.
 These decisions were made after just a bite or two while gathered in my driveway for a socially distanced coffee date!!

-When I asked the gang what they’d like for Christmas breakfast, 3 out of 4 replied, “Bubble Roll!”I was dreaming of whipping up a new egg casserole, French toast, or some gourmet concoction.
-Nope, they wanted this simple monkey bread, rolls coated with caramel, and baked in a tube pan.
+- When I ask the gang what they’d like for Christmas breakfast, 3 out of 4 reply, “Bubble Roll!”I was dreaming of whipping up a new egg casserole, French toast, or some gourmet concoction.
+Nope, they wanted this simple monkey bread recipe with rolls coated with caramel and baked in a tube pan.
+It’s just that addictive!

 I found this recipe after staying at a bed and breakfast in Sedona, Arizona.
-It uses frozen roll dough and a small box of “cook and serve” not instant butterscotch pudding mix.
+It uses frozen roll dough and a small box of “Cook ‘n Serve” not instant butterscotch pudding mix.
 The picky hubby is not a fan of caramel or butterscotch anything, but for some reason, this easy monkey bread recipe was a hit across the board.
+But I also have a Cinnamon Monkey Bread recipe from scratch if you’re up to the challenge.
+It’s wonderful, too.

 Now, I’ve made monkey bread from scratch (see link below) and even commented on my distaste for artificial butterscotch flavor in that post.
 But even so, everyone who has tried this semi-homemade recipe has been impressed.
 Then when they find out how easy it is to throw together, they all want the recipe.